lzwjava/blog-source/notes/2025-10-24-broadcom-technology-infrastructure-en.md

 ---
-title: "Broadcom: Technology and Infrastructure Leader"
-lang: en
-layout: post
 audio: false
-translated: false
 generated: true
 image: false
+lang: en
+layout: post
 model: x-ai/grok-4-fast
+title: 'Broadcom: Technology and Infrastructure Leader'
+translated: false
 ---

 Broadcom Inc. (NASDAQ: AVGO) is a leading American multinational technology company specializing in the design, development, manufacturing, and supply of semiconductor devices and infrastructure software solutions.
 It serves critical markets like data centers, networking, AI, broadband, wireless, storage, and enterprise software, powering everything from hyperscale cloud infrastructure to mobile devices and cybersecurity systems.
 With a focus on innovation, Broadcom invests heavily in R&D—about $9.3 billion in fiscal year 2024—and holds around 20,000 patents.
 As of 2025, it operates through 25 specialized divisions, generating diversified revenue from both hardware and software, and is a key player in the AI boom, supplying custom chips to giants like Google, Meta, and OpenAI.